infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 	- ARI (Accute respiratory infections)
 	- Malaria
 	- Diarrhoea
+	-
 ## Stunting
+- [Stunting in a nutshell (who.int)](https://www.who.int/news/item/19-11-2015-stunting-in-a-nutshell#:~:text=Stunting%20is%20the%20impaired%20growth,WHO%20Child%20Growth%20Standards%20median.) : Stunting is the impaired growth and development that children experience from poor nutrition, repeated infection, and inadequate psychosocial stimulation.
+Children are defined as stunted if their height-for-age is more than two standard deviations below the [WHO Child Growth Standards](Volume%201/Reference%20Reading/Governments%20&%20UN/WHO/WHO_Growth%20reference%20for%20school%20aged%20children%20and%20adolescents.md) median.
+- According to a meta study of global research, stunting prevalence can vary from 9–72%; [^12]
+- In a study in Ethiopia [^11], Being a double orphaned child and lack of vitamin A supplement in the last six months were significant predictors of stunting in children aged 1-5
+	- Children who did not take **Vitamin A supplement** in the last six months had a 1.9 times greater risk of stunting in comparison with children who took the recommended dose.
+	-  This effect was greater in children who were not breastfed
+	- This suggests that **vitamin A supplementation may be protective against stunting, or may reverse stunting.
+- According to this study [^9] in India, there is accumulating evidence that early malnutrition, marked by stunting, is associated with long-term deficits in cognitive and academic performance, even when social and psychological differences are controlled.

+## Wasting
+- [Malnutrition (who.int)](https://www.who.int/health-topics/malnutrition) Wasting is defined as low weight-for-height.
+It often indicates recent and severe weight loss, although it can also persist for a long time.
+It usually occurs when a person has not had food of adequate quality and quantity and/or they have had frequent or prolonged illnesses.
+Wasting in children is associated with a higher risk of death if not treated properly.
 -
 # Macro Nutrients
 *Nutrients that the body requires in large amounts*